Born In: Cleveland, Ohio, United States

 Halle Berry was presented the ‘Primetime Emmy Award’ for ‘Outstanding Lead Actress in a Miniseries or a Movie’ for her role in the television film ‘Introducing Dorothy Dandridge’ in 1999.

 Halle Berry married baseball player David Justice in 1993.
 When the marriage ended in divorce in 1997, she started dating musician Eric Benet and got married to him in 2001.
 However, her marriage with Benet ended in divorce in 2005.

 She was in a relationship with model Gabriel Aubry with whom she had a daughter.
 She broke up with Aubry in 2010.

-She married actor Olivier Martinez in France on 13 July 2013, and the couple was blessed with a child on October 2013.
+She married actor Olivier Martinez in France on July 13, 2013, and the couple was blessed with a son on October 2013.
 Halle and Olivier Martinez got divorced in 2016.

 In 2017, she dated music producer Alexander Grant.
 Since September 2020, she has been romatically linked to singer and music producer Van Hunt.

 (Thriller, Adventure, Sci-Fi, Action)